How to Consolidate Debt Wisely

 2. Balance Transfer Credit Cards

-This option allows you to transfer existing credit card balances to a new card with a lower or 0% introductory interest rate.
+You move existing credit card balances to a new card offering a low or 0% introductory rate.

 Pros: